Shelby Grant: Personal life

 Grant and Everett had two daughters, Katherine Thorp and Shannon Everett.

 She largely left acting to focus on philanthropy during her later life.
 Grant and her husband sponsored more than twenty heart surgeries for children.

-Grant died of a brain aneurysm in Westlake Village, California on June 25, 2011 at the age of 74.
-Everett died from lung cancer on July 24, 2012 at the age of 75, a little over a year after Grant's death.
-Both Grant and Everett were cremated, and their ashes were combined when Everett died.
+Grant died of a brain aneurysm in Westlake Village, California, on June 25, 2011, at the age of 74.
+Everett died from lung cancer on July 24, 2012, at the age of 75, a little over a year after Grant's death.
+Both Grant and Everett were cremated at Valley Oaks Memorial Park; their ashes were taken by Katherine Thorp.